A Simple Guide to Choosing a VR Headset for your Business

 Higher-end headsets offer the best viewing experience, but this comes with a hefty price tag and often a more impractical viewing experience.
 We’re currently working on early versions of the Yulio Viewer App for higher-end headsets like the Oculus Rift, the HTC Vive and Samsung’s Gear VR.
 We’ll let you know when Yulio is available for these headsets, but until then, we recommend giving one of the three listed above a try!

-If you want to explore your VR headset options in more depth, check out these handy resources (just be warned that at the time of publication, the Yulio Viewer App is currently only available in the App Store and Google Play store, which means it’s not yet compatible with tethered headsets or Samsung’s Gear VR):
+If you want to explore your VR headset options for your business in more depth, check out these handy resources (just be warned that at the time of publication, the Yulio Viewer App is currently only available in the App Store and Google Play store, which means it’s not yet compatible with tethered headsets or Samsung’s Gear VR):

 * While we will frequently discuss external hardware and software, we would like to make it clear that recommendations are not endorsement and we are in no way affiliated with any of the brands or products mentioned below.
 We’re simply giving you our honest (and hopefully helpful) opinions.